Get insider access

 • No HEPA filter.

 The Shark Rocket is decent for use on stairs.
-This vacuum is portable, and you can quickly reconfigure it as a handheld vacuum.
-It also has outstanding performance on bare floors, which is great if you have hardwood stairs.
-On the downside, its power cord is somewhat short, making it challenging to clean taller staircases.
+It's portable, and you can quickly reconfigure it as a handheld vacuum.
+It also has good performance on bare floors, which is great if you have hardwood stairs.
+Unfortunately, its power cord is somewhat short, making it challenging to clean taller staircases.

 Pros